Earned value management: History

-In the late 1980s and early 1990s, EVM emerged as a project management methodology to be understood and used by managers and executives, not just EVM specialists.
-In 1989, EVM leadership was elevated to the Undersecretary of Defense for Acquisition, thus making EVM an element of program management and procurement.
-In 1991, Secretary of Defense Dick Cheney canceled the Navy A-12 Avenger II Program because of performance problems detected by EVM.
-This demonstrated conclusively that EVM mattered to secretary-level leadership.
-In the 1990s, many U.S. Government regulations were eliminated or streamlined.
-However, EVM not only survived the acquisition reform movement, but became strongly associated with the acquisition reform movement itself.
-Most notably, from 1995 to 1998, ownership of EVM criteria (reduced to 32) was transferred to industry by adoption of ANSI EIA 748-A standard.

-The use of EVM expanded beyond the U.S. Department of Defense.
-It was adopted by the National Aeronautics and Space Administration, United States Department of Energy and other technology-related agencies.
-Many industrialized nations also began to utilize EVM in their own procurement programs.

-An overview of EVM was included in the Project Management Institute's first PMBOK Guide in 1987 and was expanded in subsequent editions.
+An overview of EVM was included in the Project Management Institute (PMI)'s first Project Management Body of Knowledge (PMBOK) Guide in 1987 and was expanded in subsequent editions.
 In the most recent edition of the PMBOK guide, EVM is listed among the general tools and techniques for processes to control project costs.

 The construction industry was an early commercial adopter of EVM.
 Closer integration of EVM with the practice of project management accelerated in the 1990s.
-In 1999, the Performance Management Association merged with the Project Management Institute (PMI) to become PMI's first college, the College of Performance Management (CPM).
+In 1999, the Performance Management Association merged with the PMI to become its first college, the College of Performance Management (CPM).
 The United States Office of Management and Budget began to mandate the use of EVM across all government agencies, and, for the first time, for certain internally managed projects (not just for contractors).
 EVM also received greater attention by publicly traded companies in response to the Sarbanes–Oxley Act of 2002.

+In construction projects, Earned Value Management (EVM) serves as a valuable tool.
+For effective implementation, costs within the construction domain need to meet specific criteria: